astrochili/defold-annotations/README.md

 As a result, you will see the `api` folder with `.lua` files.
 These are the annotations.

+## Automatic Releases

+This repository has an [action workflow](https://github.com/astrochili/defold-annotations/actions/workflows/release.yml) that checks the latest version of Defold daily and automatically generates and releases the new version of annotations if required.

+But if something goes wrong and edits are needed, there will be an additional manual release.

 ## Third-party

 - [json.lua](https://github.com/rxi/json.lua) by rxi